bjuppa/com-plain-date/README.md

   addDays(18), // Move to the first possible midsummer's eve candidate (June 19) firstWeekDay(WeekDay.FRIDAY), // Find the first Friday ); // 2023-06-23

-// Quickly turn a plain-date into a localized string: midsummersEve.toLocaleString("en"); // "6/23/23"
-midsummersEve.toLocaleString(
-  "sv",
-  { dateStyle: "full" }, // Any valid combination of `Intl` options can be used ); // "fredag 23 juni 2023"

 // Utility functions can be used independently with plain-dates, for example: const newYearsDay = startOfYear(midsummersEve); // 2023-01-01